Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Background

 The camera sensor usually consists of a lens, an image sensor, an Image Signal Processor (ISP) and an Input/Output (I/O) interface \cite{enwiki:1146373856}.
-As illustrated in Fig. \ref{fig:camera}, the lens collects the light reflected from the target and converges it to the image sensor.
+The lens collects the light reflected from the target and converges it to the image sensor.
 Then, the image sensor converts light waves into electrical signals and converts electrical signals to digital values via an on-chip ADC.
 After that, the ISP performs post-processing (e.g., noise reduction) and converts the digital values into a format of RGB data for images or videos.
 Finally, the image data is transferred and displayed via the I/O interface.
-In addition to RGB cameras, infrared lighting is also equipped with modern cameras, making them sense even at night.
-Moreover, gated cameras show robust perception capabilities in adverse weather, but lack color information \cite{gruber2019gated2depth, bijelic2020seeing}.
-Gated imagers also rely on flood-light flash laser sources and time-synchronized cameras \cite{inbar2008laser}.